anushabc/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![Microsoft Defender for Cloud: Dashboard](../Images/msdefender3.png)

-6. On the **Overview** page, and look at the **Secure Score** tile, you can see your current score along with the number of **Completed controls and Completed recommendations**.
+6. On the **Overview** page, and look at the **Security posture** tile, you can see your current score along with the number of **Completed controls and Completed recommendations**.
 Clicking on this tile will redirect you to drill down view across subscriptions.

     > Note: It can take upto 24 hours for all the secure score data to be loaded, it has dependency on Azure.
 You can continue to the next steps and verify this later.